e0425705/ip/docs/README.md

 --------------------------------------------------------------------------------------------
 ```
    * The block of error message implies that there is a line of code between task example2 and example3 in the storage file duke.txt that the program cannot decode.
-   * The other lines that the program can decode would be added into list.
-And program is ready for input.
+   * The other lines that the program can decode would be added into list and program is ready for input.
    * To solve the error, the user is required to open duke.txt and check for the error.
    * If the issue is due to an error in the input in duke.txt, the user will have to re-enter the task into the list via `todo`, `deadline` or `event`.
    * Else if the issue is due to an unwanted line, it can be ignored.